George614/2171-swen-610-01-3-sylver/docs/DesignDoc.md

 ### Summary

 1. The landing page is the home page (home.ftl) which welcomes the user to the Web-Checkers game.
-The user can then sign in using the link in the navigation bar.
+The user can then sign in.
-2. Once the user clicks on the sign-in link, they are redirected to the sign-in page which consists of an input that can be submitted.
+2. The page consists of an input that can be submitted.
 This username must be unique and the user can only play once they are logged in.
 Once the user is logged in, a list of opponents that are online is displayed.
 The user can select an opponent and play against them once the “Let’s Play!” button is clicked.
 3. The user is then redirected to the game page which displays a checkers board, the players’ pieces and links to submit a turn, reset a turn and undo.
 4. The user can also sign out using the link from the navigation pane if they wish to do so.